 All of those cords behind the TV console and computer drive me nuts.
 I don't know what most are and they get tangled and very dusty.
 Several things help with dusting these cords, even the ones that have yellowed due to heat, sun, etc. Take a rag of some kind and dampen it.
 Using lemon and vinegar wipe the cords, straightening them out as you clean off the dust.
 I suggest after they dry to use dryer sheet (used or new) so they are easier to clean next time.
 After they are cleaned take your bread clip and mark what that particular cord is.
 For example: printer, DVD player, whatever it is; mark it.
 Next time you will know what cord it is.

 Another thing that bothers me are dirty window screens.
 Most people in my neighborhood are taking them out and hosing them down.
 That works great however I do it a little differently and more often.
-Where I live my windows are open unless it's pouring rain.
-I use my steamer and steam them while they are still in place.
-Doing this weekly or biweekly, even rotating can help keep extra dust out all year around.

 Maybe you do not have windows open all 12 months, but for those of you that do, this helps with keeping your dusting to a minimum.
 It allows you to enjoy all of the nice weather outside.
 If you don't have a steamer for cleaning you can use your clothes steamer, it works just fine.
 If your floor steamer isn't too heavy it will do the job too.

 Have none of the above?
 Take boiling water in a spray bottle and put it on the widest opening, then spray and wipe.
 Getting off all of that extra dust, dirt, and keeping grime from coming in is a blessing.
 Doing it more often will save you time from taking down the screens and replacing them.
 It will save you so much time in your weekly cleaning.

 By Luana M. from San Diego, CA